 A Notice of Disagreement (NOD) is the first document related to an appeal of a Rating Decision issued by the VA.
 According to law, it is “a written communication from a claimant or his or her representative expressing dissatisfaction or disagreement with an adjudicative determination by the agency of original jurisdiction (VA Regional Office) and a desire to contest the result.”
 38 C.F.R. § 20.201 (2012).

-If you received a Rating Decision from the VA and your claim for PTSD, coronary artery disease (CAD) from Agent Orange exposure or traumatic brain injury (TBI) was denied, or VA granted service connection but you think you are entitled to a higher rating, filing an NOD is the next step in the process of getting the compensation you want.
+If you received a Rating Decision from the VA and your claim was denied relating to PTSD, coronary artery disease (CAD) from Agent Orange exposure or traumatic brain injury (TBI) or VA granted service connection but you think you are entitled to a higher rating, filing an NOD is the next step in the process of getting the compensation you want.

 VA regulations require that you file an NOD within one year of the date the VA Regional Office mailed its original decision on your claim.
 NODs are typically found on a VA Form 21-4138 (Statement in Support of Claim), or in a letter to the VA Regional Office.
 So you get one year to respond to the VA on your claim for PTSD, TBI or whatever claim it is that has left you unsatisfied.